Journal Club

 The Journal Club (JC) sessions aim to provide a safe space for early-career researchers working in the field of cosmology to freely interact, present their work and exchange ideas.

-The friendly environment of the sessions provides a medium for participants to ask the questions they want.
+Mr Mahdi Najafi and Mr. Enrico Specogna are leading these seminars.
+They focus on creating a friendly environment during the sessions to provide a medium for participants to ask the questions they want.
 The JC sessions are designed to foster a culture of communication, collaboration and learning, empowering early-career researchers to advance their knowledge and skills in cosmology interactively.

 The sessions will be held on a monthly basis and will feature 2 talks, each lasting for 20 minutes,